fly2abhishek/cs-study/session-01/slides.md

 	return a + b;
 }
 ```
-There will be roughly O(n) calls to pairSum.
-However, those calls do not exist simultaneously on the call stack, so you only need O(1) space.
+There will be roughly $O(n)$ calls to pairSum.
+However, those calls do not exist simultaneously on the call stack, so you only need $O(1)$ space.

 ### How to calculate Big O?